remuant/P1_AZMLND__Optimizing_a_Pipeline_in_Azure/README.md

 ## Overview
 This project is part of the [Udacity Azure ML Nanodegree](https://www.udacity.com/course/machine-learning-engineer-for-microsoft-azure-nanodegree--nd00333).

-* In this project, an [Azure](https://azure.microsoft.com/en-us/) ML pipeline is built and optimized using the [Azure Python SDK](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-overview) and a provided [Scikit-learn](https://scikit-learn.org/stable/) model.
+* In this project, an [Azure](https://azure.microsoft.com/en-us/) ML pipeline was built and optimized using the [Azure Python SDK](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-overview) and a provided [Scikit-learn](https://scikit-learn.org/stable/) model.
-* The Scikit-learn model used is a [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) classifier.
+* The Scikit-learn model used was a [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) classifier.
 * Hyperparameter optimization of this model was carried out using [Azure HyperDrive](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive?view=azure-ml-py).
-* This model is then compared to the results obtained using an [Azure AutoML](https://azure.microsoft.com/en-us/services/machine-learning/automatedml/) run.
+* This model was then compared to the results obtained using an [Azure AutoML](https://azure.microsoft.com/en-us/services/machine-learning/automatedml/) run.

 The main steps required  to create, optimize and compare the output of a Scikit-learn ML-Pipeline against AutoML are illustrated below (figure taken from [Udacity Azure ML Nanodegree](https://www.udacity.com/course/machine-learning-engineer-for-microsoft-azure-nanodegree--nd00333) course notes):